Fe-Bell/ReflectXMLDB/README.md

     //SampleDatabase inherits from IDatabase.
     dh.CreateDatabase<SampleDatabase>();

-    //Creates a lsit of objects to be inserted.
+    //Creates a list of objects to be inserted.
     //Sample inherits from ICollectableObject and is in the same namespace of SampleDatabase List<Sample> samples = new List<Sample>();
     for (int i = 0; i < 10; i++)